Frequently Asked Questions

 Who studies philosophy at the University of Dayton?

-All students take an introductory course in philosophy (PHL 103) as part of the Humanities Base program.
+All students take an introductory course in philosophy (PHL 103) as part of the Common Academic Program.
 In addition, most students take at least one additional course in philosophy to complete general education requirements.
 Many students go on to minor in philosophy.

 Why do students major in philosophy?